 My family wanted me to get "help."
 They tried to convince me that I was "confused."
 I knew very clearly my life would never be the same and a huge weight had been lifted.
 No more pretending.
 No more trying to be who everyone expected me to be because of where I lived or how I grew up.

-I do regret how it all came about because I would have liked to have told them differently than writing letters and leaving town, but in the moment it seemed the right thing to do.
+I do regret how it all came about because I would have liked to have told them differently than writing letters and leaving town, but in the moment it seemed the best thing to do.
 I was finally coming to terms with being gay and learning how to become proud, not ashamed, as a gay man.

 During those first few weeks of moving I was reminded of 2 words my Dad and Grandfather spoke very often when I was growing up…”man up!”
 They would say those words to me whenever they felt I needed to be reminded to be stronger or "tougher" in whatever I was struggling with.
 Be tough, do what's right, is what I always heard them saying.